-The 196 members of the Class of 2015 arrived on August 23, and the Law School welcomed one of its most accomplished classes to date.
-They hail from 33 different states, the District of Columbia, Canada, China, Czech Republic, and Liberia, and their records of achievements, awards, honors, leadership, employment, and service indicates students who will individually and collectively uphold the fine tradition of William & Mary Law School.*
+The members of the Class of 2021 arrived at the Law School on August 20, 2018, hailing from 39 states, the District of Columbia, Canada, China, Jamaica, Saudi Arabia, and Venezuela.
+Their records of achievements, awards, honors, leadership, employment, and service indicate students who will individually and collectively uphold the fine tradition of William & Mary Law School.

 - Age range: 20 to 39

-- 20% of students identify themselves as minorities
+- 15% of students identify themselves as students of color

-The Class of 2015 attended 116 different undergraduate institutions, 10 in Virginia and 106 in 33 other states, DC, and two other countries.
-Six percent of the class holds advanced degrees.
+The Class of 2021 attended 125 different undergraduate institutions, 11 in Virginia and 114 in other locations.
+Thirteen members of the class have earned advanced degrees.